I guess having my own business is better than working for someone else. At least I get some perks for being the boss.

-That is what I used to tell myself years ago when I owned a business in another industry.
-Like everyone else, I had good days and bad, but I didn’t like to think about the future.
-Besides, I figured it was best to focus on the day at hand or there would be no future to worry about.
+That’s what I used to tell myself years ago when I owned a business in another industry.
+Like everyone else, I had good days and bad, but didn’t think much about the future.
+Besides, I figured that if I didn’t care of today, there would be no tomorrow to worry about.

 Unfortunately, what I didn’t know caught up to me.
-After eight long, exhausting years, I decided enough was enough and closed the doors.
+After eight long, exhausting years, I gave up the fight and closed the doors.

-Now I see it all the time — business owners who think if they can keep the doors open long enough, everything will be okay.
-But it doesn’t work that way at all.
+But I see it all the time—business owners who think if they can keep the doors open long enough, everything will be okay.
+They believe business success comes down to doing good work and taking care of customers.

 Most of us have heard that if we can survive the first few years in business, our chances for success increase.
-In today’s society, startups are risky ventures that come and go as quickly as Top-40 hits.
+In today’s society, startups are risky ventures that come and go like Top-40 hits.

 According to the U.S. Bureau of Labor Statistics, only 20% of businesses close down after one year.
 A whopping 70% survive through year two.

-This is in stark contrast to what we have heard about small business failure rates.
+This is in stark contrast to what we’ve heard about small business failure.

 Now, for the truth:

-You would think that after ten years, these grizzled veterans would know how to survive in the market.
-Yet 7 in 10 of them find themselves pinned to the mat crying “Uncle!” after a decade of shedding blood, sweat, and tears to make their dream a reality.
+Yet 70% of them end up pinned to the mat crying “Uncle!” after a decade of shedding blood, sweat, and tears to make their dream a reality.

-So why do these business owners finally decide to throw in the towel?
+Why wasn’t great service and hard work enough?
+What made these wily business owners finally decide to throw in the towel?

 Because they realized their businesses weren’t giving them the joy and freedom they envisioned having when they started.

-- No market need for their services or products (42%)
+- No market need for their products or services (42%)

 - Ran out of cash (29%)

-- Did not have the right team running the business (23%)
+- Didn’t have the right team running the business (23%)

 - Were outcompeted (19%)